 The dividend treatment also applies to certain cases of tax-exempt restructuring of companies.
 Specific and stricter rules apply to cases where dividend is distributed from a Danish company if this company is a conduit company.
-There is no withholding tax on interest payments to all other creditors than an affiliated company in a tax haven country.

-As a main rule, there is no withholding tax on fees such as management fees, consultancy fees, and other fees paid from Denmark to a foreign recipient.
+As a main rule, there is no withholding tax on fees such as management fees to a management company, consultancy fees to external consultants, and other fees paid from Den-mark to a foreign recipient outside of employment.